sam-github/pcap-lua/README.txt

 -- cap = pcap.open_offline([fname])

-- fname defaults to "-", stdin.
+fname defaults to "-", stdin.

 Open a savefile to read packets from.

-FIXME - in retrospect, fname defaulting to stdin causes unsuspecting users to think this API is hanging, when they don't actually have a pcap on stdin...
+Warning, fname defaulting to stdin causes unsuspecting users to think this API is hanging, when they don't actually have a pcap on stdin.

+-- cap:close()

+Manually close a cap object, freeing it's resources (this will happen on garbage collection if not done explicitly).

 -- dumper = cap:dump_open([fname])